-The American Health Care Act of 2017 (AHCA), H.R.
-1628, is the House Republicans' leading proposal to "repeal and replace" the Affordable Care Act (aka Obamacare, but we'll abbreviate it ACA) and "defund" Planned Parenthood.
-Update - May 4, 2017 A new deal among the Republican factions was reached.
-The changes to the AHCA, as reported by the Rules committee, ...
+The American Health Care Act of 2017 (AHCA) was a leading proposal in the first half of 2017 by House Republicans to "repeal and replace" the Affordable Care Act (aka Obamacare, but we'll abbreviate it ACA) and "defund" Planned Parenthood.
+It was also the vehicle for passage of the Senate Republicans' leading proposals.
+The bill was brought to the House ...
 Continue reading »

 Mar 20, 2017

 Passed House (Senate next) on May 4, 2017

 This bill passed in the House on May 4, 2017 and goes to the Senate next for consideration.

 H.R.
 1628 is a bill in the United States Congress.